bjh83/Feature-Matching/README.md

 described in Brown, Szeliski, and Winder's "Multi-Image Matching using Multi-Scale Oriented Patches."

-Homograpy Computation
+Homography Computation
 ---------------------
-The plan here is to use the normalized Direct Linear Transformation (DLT) using the point correspondances computed above.
+The plan here is to use the normalized Direct Linear Transformation (DLT) using the point correspondences computed above.
 I am pretty new to this stuff and I have no idea how well this will work aside from some reading, so we will see how this goes and maybe try an iteratively based refinement of some sort.